SPEER: Sentence-Level Planning of Long Clinical Summaries via Embedded Entity Retrieval: ESG-Guided Summarization

 In this section, we explore methods for ESG-guided summarization: by which summary generation is conditioned on both the source documents and a pre-selected set of ESGs.
 We first present a simple prompt-based baseline before presenting our proposed approach, SPEER.
 As in \citep{dou-etal-2021-gsum, adams-etal-2023-generating}, We train models on oracle provided ESGs as guidance while performing inference with the set of model-predicted ESGs (\S \ref{sec:esg}).

 \paragraph{Prompt Guidance.} A logical approach is to convert the set of salient ESGs into a natural language prompt and instruct the model to incorporate them into its summary.
 To compute the oracle prompt for training, we follow the same procedure to define the labels as in \S \ref{sec:esg}: ``Defining ESG Salience''.
 Then, we list out the salient ESGs by semantic type: ``PROBLEMS'', ``TREATMENTS'', and ``TESTS''.
 Each line contains each unique mention of an ESG across the source notes (delimited by ``;'').
-We randomly shuffle the order of the ESGs during training because, at inference time, the ESG classifier, as described in \S \ref{sec:esg}, produces an un-ordered set of entities.
-While the ESG classifier could theoretically learn the proper order, prior work on the hospital-course summarization task \citep{adams-etal-2021-whats} has noted that clinical notes exhibit very low local coherence, which makes the ordering task noisy.

-\paragraph{SPEER.} The above approach is simple, intuitive, and helps ground the summaries onto a set of salient entities.
+\paragraph{Issues with Prompt Guidance.} The above approach is simple, intuitive, and helps ground the summaries onto a set of salient entities.
 Yet, two issues may arise.
 Firstly, the model may learn to focus more on the entities themselves and not their actual usage in the source notes.
 The source notes are lengthy and, as such, the ratio of relevant to irrelevant content is very high.
 The prompt guidance, however, is precise and only includes the entities which make it into the reference summary.
 Relatively speaking, the model may learn to over-rely on the list of entities themselves at the expense of their usage in the source notes, which can be difficult to identify.
 A consequence of this would be high coverage of salient entities on the surface, yet irrelevant, inconsequential, or erroneous context supplied for these entities.
 Secondly, the entity guidance is extensive--some reference summaries have 100+ unique ESGs.
 It would be difficult even for a clinician to keep track of which ESGs have been covered so far without a discrete state tracking mechanism.
 State tracking is necessary for the model to both determine which of the salient ESGs have yet to be covered, and, consequently, if all ESGs are covered, to break out.